GEMS World Academy (Dubai)

 GEMS World Academy – Dubai is a private international school located in Al Barsha South, Dubai, United Arab Emirates.
 Operated by GEMS Education, the school opened in 2008 and delivers all four programmes of the International Baccalaureate (IB) from Pre-Kindergarten to Grade 12.
-As of 2018, it accommodates around 2,050 students from over 80 nationalities.
+As of 2026, it operates 45 schools in the UAE with 146,000 students.

 History

 The academy was established in 2007 and launched in 2008 as part of GEMS Education's expansion in premium international schooling.
 It earned phased IB authorization as follows: